 Still in Prešeren’s shadow

 During the romantic period, poet France Prešeren (1800 – 1849) developed Slovenian language to unequalled artistic heights.
 But half of a century before him, the first to write poetry of artistic value was the Franciscan friar Valentin Vodnik.

 Although it was Vodnik who got the first public statue in Slovenia, many feel that his role in the creation of Slovenian national consciousness hasn’t been recognized enough.
 After the Habsburgs retook the Slovenian lands, Vodnik who was known as a Francophile and Napoleon supporter became politically and professionally excluded.
 After years of very difficult living conditions, the father of Slovenian poetry died on the winter evening in 1819.

 At Štalca pri Vodniku inn they are still using recipes from the Vodnik’s 1799 Kuharske bukve (Chef’s Booklets).
 No wonder roast potatoes with smoked veal prepared by the two hundred years old recipe are still house specialty here.

 This alone should be enough of a reason to visit this charming, rustic inn.
-Adding extraordinary good service, hearty food portions, great Krapež Sauvignon blanc wine and Slovenian craft Kranjsko pivo beer, and you couldn’t be in a better place!
+Adding extraordinary good service and hearty food portions of Slovenian traditional food – and you couldn’t be in a better place!

 Štalca pri Vodniku Inn also offers rooms.